seanli9604/bf-interpreter/README.md

 # bf-interpreter
 A brainfuck interpreter in C. Just for fun.
+Usage:
+bf_interpreter [commands]